tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:hasParameter
 - Preferred Label: has Parameter
-- Definition: Relates an Argument to a Parameter.
+- Definition: Relates a bdqffdq:Argument to a bdqffdq:Parameter.
 - Range bdqffdq:Parameter
 - Comments: The bdqffdq:hasParameter property is expected to describe the Formal Parameter for which a bdqffdq:hasArgumentValue of the same bdqffdq:Argument provides the Actual Parameter.
 The bdqffdq:Argument is also expected to be the bdqffdq:hasArgument for a bdqffdq:Specification that provides the default value for the bdqffdq:hasArgumentValue and bdqffdq:hasParameter within a bdqffdq:hasAuthoritiesDefaults.